April - Osprey Flyway

 Wheatear ( Colin Holter)

 March is a month full of expectation as we finally say goodbye to winter and welcome warmer longer days and hopefully the first pulse of summer visitors.
-Of course singing Chiffchaffs and Blackcaps were reported in February but these birds may have over wintered and what every birder wants is a March Wheatear or Swallow to whet the appetite, ahead of the main arrival of migrants in April and early May.
+Of course singing Chiffchaffs and Blackcaps were reported in February but these birds may have over wintered.
+So what every birder is hoping for, is a March Wheatear or Swallow to whet the appetite, ahead of the main arrival of summer migrants.

-A warm spell mid month delivered, before cold northerly winds closed the window for arrivals, but not before many local birders managed to ease any Wheatear anxiety.
+A warm spell mid month allowed many local birders to ease their Wheatear anxiety, before cold northerly winds closed the window for arrivals.
 However as always in Spring you had to move quickly before they continued northwards.

 Wheatears